2 men imprisoned for rape have convictions overturned

 "This wrongful conviction destroyed my life," Perry said.
 "I'm free.
 I'm free.
 It's a burden lifted off me and my family, especially the suffering that we went through."

-The motion was filed following a two-year investigation conducted by the District Attorney's Conviction Integrity Program, Sexy Crimes Unit, Office of Appellate Defender (OAD), and in partnership with the Innocence Project.
+The motion was filed following a two-year investigation conducted by the District Attorney's Conviction Integrity Program, Sex Crimes Unit, Office of Appellate Defender (OAD), and in partnership with the Innocence Project.

 "It is every prosecutor's nightmare to convict an innocent person," District Attorney Cy Vance said.
 "This case is a tragedy for all involved.
 Two New Yorkers were wrongfully deprived of their liberty during the prime of their lives for a crime they did not commit."